D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q68:

-You work at a company that hosts resource in Azure including a File Share.
+You work at a company that hosts resources in Azure including a File Share.
-You are aseked to create a new VNet and a Azure File Share to be connected to a new Windows Server 2019 VM  that must also be provisioned by you.
+You are asked to create a new VNet and a Azure File Share to be connected to a new Windows Server 2019 VM that must also be provisioned by you.

 You successfully provisioned: